 Ruth did not have to stay with Naomi.
 She could have returned to her own family and the gods she knew all throughout her youth.
 But these two widows continued on together and cared for each other until God gave Naomi what was lost.

 Ruth chose her family.
 She chose to remain with the woman her husband could no longer care for.
 And God provided!

-And Jesus provided that redemption for us.
+And Jesus our redeemer provided that redemption for us.

 The Ruth and Naomi Relationship – Two Widows Who Changed the World

 Ruth and Naomi’s relationship resulted in change for the world.

 Because of Ruth’s faithfulness to her mother in law, Ruth and Naomi gave something to all of us; they gave us the Messiah of the world.